-“DreamCatcher Hotels is a company unlike any other,” said Glenn Malone, CEO of Nashville, Tennessee-based hotel management and development company, Senate Hospitality.
+“DreamCatcher Hotels is hotel brand unlike any other,” said Glenn Malone, CEO of Nashville, Tennessee-based hotel management and development company, Senate Hospitality.

-“They lead owners to really look at what their priorities are, then provide the information owners need to know exactly what they can build within the budget that contains those priorities.”
+“The DreamCatcher team leads owners to really look at what their priorities are, and then provides the information owners need to know about exactly what they can build within the budget that contains those priorities.”

 Malone knows a thing or two about hotel development.
 He has over 30 years of experience in the hospitality industry and is an expert at the analytical side of the business.
-His resume includes the top names in the industry such as Holiday Inns, Embassy Suites, Homewood Suites and Hampton Inns, and large 1,500-room resorts such as Gaylord Palms in Orlando and Gaylord Grapevine outside of Dallas.
-He said the difference with DreamCatcher is that they have your interest in mind.
+His resume includes the top names in the industry such as Holiday Inns, Embassy Suites, Homewood Suites and Hampton Inns, plus large 1,500-room resorts such as Gaylord Palms in Orlando and Gaylord Grapevine outside of Dallas.

-“DreamCatcher fills what, in my opinion, has been a missing piece of the puzzle for so many years,” said Malone.
-“You get a co-developer right at the table with you, who has a stake in the success, just like you.
-There is risk for them if estimates are off; there is a risk if there are numerous change orders.
+“DreamCatcher fills what, in my opinion, has been a missing link in hotel development for so many years,” said Malone.
+“You get a co-developer right at the table with you who has a stake in the success, just like you.
+There is risk for DreamCatcher if estimates are off; there is risk for them if there are numerous change orders.
 They have a vested interest in seeing the project through to success.
-CEO, Greg Hnedak guarantees his plan and his costs and once the hotel is finished, he doesn’t leave.
-He is there giving you discounted price on restocking orders and making sure you run a successful hotel.”
+DreamCatcher guarantees their plans and costs.
+And, once the hotel is finished, DreamCatcher is still there, giving you discounted prices on restocking orders and making sure you run a successful hotel.”

-DreamCatcher accomplishes this by providing a methodology for developing hotels that has never been attempted before.
+DreamCatcher does this with its methodology for developing hotels that has never been attempted before.
 The company only hires contractors who have experience with developer-driven hotels.
 They ask those contractors for bids and compare the numbers with their proprietary cost database to confirm the pricing is in line with what it believes it should be.
-Those bids are divided into two parts – a Fixed Price for the hotel prototype and a Guaranteed Maximum Pricing (GMP) for ancillary components, such as a ballroom, restaurants, swimming pool, laundry, parking structure, and so on.
+Those bids are divided into two parts – a fixed price for the hotel prototype and a guaranteed maximum pricing (GMP) for ancillary components, such as a ballroom, restaurants, swimming pool, laundry, parking structure, and so on.

 “The DreamCatcher team lays the groundwork for a successful project from the beginning of the partnership.
 They do the work of determining what can be spent and where it should be spent with owners,” said Malone.

-DreamCatcher offers a customizable, standard room prototype that defines the quality level of every guest touch point – whether that is the overhead rain shower showerheads, the clock radio that shows time on three sides so you can see it from anywhere in the room, or the iron that doubles as a vertical steamer.
-The company canvasses the industry to find which manufacturers are focused on R&D and cutting edge technology, always updating its vendors and looking for the next big thing that will improve that guest experience.
-It then provides those products to owners at a discounted price.
+DreamCatcher offers a customizable standard-room prototype that defines the quality level of every guest touchpoint – whether that is the overhead rain shower showerheads, the clock radio that shows time on three sides so you can see it from anywhere in the room, or the iron that doubles as a vertical steamer.

 “There is no other company around that has all of this on one team.
 It is unheard of,” said Malone.

 “If you think about it in terms of the traditional route – when you sit down with an architect, they want to win the job.
 They want to wow you with their designs, regardless of your budget restraints.
 DreamCatcher is there at the table with you as a partner, as a member of your team.
-DreamCatcher has the bottom-line in mind and will not waste time, money and resources with plans that do not consider that.”
+DreamCatcher has your bottom line in mind and will not waste time, money and resources with plans that do not consider that.”